-Buttery, sweet, and crunchy, these delicious corn pop treats are a family tradition at Christmas, and addicting-ly delicious.
-They start with corn puffs, and are topped with a sweet sauce, making them as fun as caramel popcorn, but without the annoying kernels.
+Corn Pops: Caramel popcorn alternative.
+Corn Pops are buttery, sweet, and crunchy treats that are a family tradition at our house, and they are addicting-ly delicious.
+They start with corn puffs, and are topped with a sweet sauce, making them as fun as caramel popcorn, without the annoying kernels.

-I’m not going to lie here, I have really struggled writing this post, as I had no idea how to describe the tastiness that is these corn pops.
-They are kind of cross between a caramel popcorn, and a cheetoh, minus the cheese flavoring.
+Corn Pop treats are amazingly delicious, but somewhat hard to describe.
+I’m not going to lie here, I have really struggled writing this post, as I had no idea how to describe the tastiness of corn puffs that we turn into corn pop treats.
+They are kind of cross between a caramel popcorn, and a cheetoh, minus the cheese flavoring and pesky kernels.
 See what I mean, hard to explain!
 But when it comes to delicious snack food that you won’t be able to stop eating, this is the bomb.
 Bomb diggity.
 Bomb.com.

 Have I dated myself enough with my early 2000’s pop culture slang yet?
 Well if you are hanging with me, keep reading, because you are in for a really tasty, fun, and easy to make treat.